-Attested: AI iter 2 Blatobulgio 12 Roman miles from Castra Exploratorum (probably Netherby), which was 12 miles from Luguvallo (Carlisle).
+Attested: Blatobulgio on iter 2 of the Antonine Itinerary, 12 Roman miles from Castra Exploratorum (probably near Gretna), which was 12 miles from Luguvallo (Carlisle).

 Where: Probably (1) the Roman camp at NY188785 south of the besieged hill-fort at Burnswark, rather than